 What to research before a job interview

-Not only does researching an employer help even the playing field in the interview, but it also shows that you're committed to getting hired.
-Here are some key things you should know about a company before sitting down for an interview.
+Here are some key things you should know about a company before sitting down for the job interview.

 What's new and noteworthy?

 Most hiring managers will already expect you to have an initial understanding of what the company does, but if you show that you’re on top of news and trends, you’ll make an even bigger impression.
 Take the time to find out what the company has been up to lately, and you’ll get a better understanding of where the company is going and it’s place in the industry.
 For instance, is the company launching any new products or services?
 Has it received any recognition or awards recently?
 Has it received any other recent press that is worth noting?

 Who are the leaders?

 Knowing a bit about the company's leadership team can be helpful in researching and preparing for an interview.
 Not only is it one more way to show the interviewer you’ve done your research, but you’ll get more insight into the company’s values and culture.
 Plus, depending on the size of the company and the position for which you're interviewing, you may find yourself meeting with one of these leaders in person.

 Having some background information on the person with whom you’ll be interviewing can potentially help you prepare for the kinds of questions to expect.
 Get the name and title of the person with whom you’ll be interviewing, then see if you have any common connections who can offer any insight into this person’s personality.
 Otherwise, you can do some old-fashioned internet research.
 Look for shared interests that can help you build a rapport.
 (Feel weird about Googling your interviewer?
 It might help to know that they’ve likely done a little intel on you.)

 The following resources can help you dig deeper and get the insight you need for your interview.